-Lotte's Kazuya Ojima reached the required number innings pitched for the fifth consecutive year this season, but with 8 wins and 10 losses, he was unable to achieve double-digit win for the third consecutive year.
+Lotte's Kazuya Ojima reached the required number of innings pitched for the fifth consecutive year this season, but finished with an 8-10 record, failing to achieve double-digit win for the third consecutive year.

-For the team to win the league championship, it is necessary for both ace pitchers Kojima and Atsuki Taneichi to pitch long inning, as well as build up a lead.
-Kojima had a 10-4 record in 2021, giving him a lead of six, and a 10-6 record in 2023, giving him a lead of four.
-However, last season, despite recording a career-high 12 wins, he only had a lead of two.
-This season, he has had more losses than wins, with a record of 8 wins and 10 losses.
+For the team to win the league championship, it's necessary for both of their ace pitchers, Kojima and Atsuki Taneichi, to pitch long inning and build up a winning record.
+In 2021, Kojima had a 10-4 record with a 6-game winning streak, and in 2023, he had a 10-6 record with a 4-game winning streak, but last season, despite a career-high 12 wins, he only had a 2-game winning streak.
+This season, he has an 8-10 record, with more losses than wins.

-"The actual wins and losses depend on the balance of the batting lineup, so I don't think it's something I can do anything about, but I want to improve my QS rate and HQS rate," he said, vowing to improve his QS (six or more innings with three or fewer earned runs) and HQS (seven innings with two or fewer earned runs).
-This season, he has pitched in 24 games, with seven HQS and 12 QS.
-Last season, he pitched in 25 games, with 13 HQS and 16 QS, and in 2023, he pitched in 25 games, with nine HQS and 16 QS.
+"Actual wins and losses depend on the batting lineup, so I don't think it's something I can control, but I want to improve my QS rate and HQS rate," he said, vowing to improve his QS (6 innings or more with 3 earned runs or less) and HQS (7 innings with 2 earned runs or less).
+This season, he has made 24 appearances, with 7 HQS and 12 QS.
+Last season, he made 25 appearances, with 13 HQS and 16 QS, and in 2023, he made 25 appearances, with 9 HQS and 16 QS.

-"Not only is the technical aspect important, but I also think that physical strength is important.
-Also, there are a lot of home run being hit by right-handed batters, so I think we need to come up with a solid strategy to deal with that as well," he said.
-This season, he has allowed a league-worst 20 Home Run runs, 17 of which were hit by right-handed hitter, so preventing Home Run from right-handed hitter will also be an important factor in building up a lead.
+"It's not just about the technical aspects, but I think you also need to be physically fit.
+And we're giving up a lot of home run to right-handed batters, so we need to take proper measures against that as well," he said.
+This season, he gave up a league-worst 20 Home Run runs, 17 of which were to right-handed hitter, so preventing Home Run from right-handed hitter will be an important factor in building up a lead.

-"Of course I was disappointed with my own numbers, but even more so with the team's standings.
-Even with this standings, a lot of fans came to support us until the end, both at home and away, and they continued to cheer us on as loudly as usual.
-It was nice to pitch while feeling their cheers, but I also felt a little sorry and frustrated.
-I really hope that next year we can show the team more exciting games.
-I will definitely show them next year."
-We hope that he will contribute to many win and accumulate many points next season.
+"Of course I was disappointed with my own numbers, but I was even more disappointed with the team's standings.
+Even with this standings, so many fans came to support us at both home and away games until the very end, and they continued to cheer us on with the same volume as always.
+I was happy to pitch while feeling their support, but I also felt a little sorry and frustrated.
+I really hope that next year we can show the team more thrilling games.
+I definitely want to get revenge next year."
+We hope he contributes to many win next season and builds up a large lead.

 ▼Kojima's wins and losses by year